HarryPaniccc/DnD/Session Notes/Vanguard/Vanguard Arc 7 - Unnamed.md

 Want to do an adventure where people find a clue to Sirkon and then die, starting the attacks on Desseran.

 ## Act 1 - [[City of the Glass Moon]]
 When [[Zakuul]] defeated [[Darius Nubide]] he decided that not only are the Drow his enemy, but so is [[Ruina]] - it was a Ruinan group that sold him into slavery, and now a member of the [[Uldronos Council]] has come to try enslave him.
 He would torture Darius for a long time which drew [[King Sirkon|Sirkon's]] attention.
-Sirkon would parlay with and intimidate Zakuul, granting him a simulacrum of Darius to use in his dismantling of his opponents.
+Sirkon would parlay with Zakuul, granting him a simulacrum of Darius to use in his dismantling of his opponents.

 Sirkon's desire with this move is to weaken Ruina and reclaim something that is within the [[City of the Glass Moon]].
 Zakuul will use what he has been granted by Sirkon to initiate a war against the Drow while also tactically involving Ruina.

 [[Ulrandir Vanariel]], soon to be executed, has already been saved by Sirkon - a simulacrum placed in his stead.
 Ulrandir has been promised rule over Ruina once the dust settles, and has been made to assist Zakuul.
+Ulrandir and Zakuul both share a burning hate for the Drow, so they are glad to work on their distruction.

 This causes a terrible alliance to be forged with the goal of the destruction of Ruina and her armies.
-Ulrandir and his honor guard, [[Orcs|Orc]] abyssal loyalists to Sirkon, and the [[Duergar]] servants of Zakuul assemble in the ruins of an old ruinan stronghold.
+Ulrandir and his honor guard, [[Demons|Demon]] loyalists to Sirkon, and [[Orcs|Orc]] armies taken by Zakuul assemble in the ruins of an old ruinan stronghold.
 Their first victim? [[Vasspryg]] will fall.

 ### Events summary
 ##### Background

 - [[Alfred Gundrei]] becomes Duke of [[Ruina]].
 - [[Darius Nubide]] acts as a mole and proxy in the Ruinan government.
-This treachery will allow [[Vasspryg]] to fall.
+This treachery will allow [[Vasspryg]] to fall eventually.
--
+- Zakuul and Ulrandir's forces will attack the city of the glass moon.
+With carefully laid plans, the drow are forced to flee to the surface for supplies for their war.
+In order to reclaim their city, the drow decide to attack the surface.
 - [[Alfred Gundrei]] has become Duke and immediately had to take war council
 - [[Darius Nubide]] acts as [[Zakuul|Zakuul's]] proxy within the [[Ruina]] government so that Zakuul can cause another front of destruction for the drow
-- [[King Sirkon]] wants something from within the [[City of the Glass Moon]], and has given [[Zakuul]] the tools to achieve control of an [[Orcs]] (?) army to aid in has assaults - **Demon/Zodd guys are Sirkon's control of the situation**
-- [[General Isaac]] is in command of many of the [[Boreal Conclave]] forces but has focused on defending himself from assassins trying to kill him (Sent by Zakuul?/Ulrandir?/Darius?).
-They are getting past his security using the **Paintings**
+- [[General Isaac]] is in command of many of the [[Boreal Conclave]] forces but has focused on defending himself from assassins trying to kill him Ulrandir through the painting smudge was in

 ##### Key Points